vipul2802/o365hq.com/content/blog/What is Windows Virtual Desktop.md

 -   Set up a multi-session Windows 10 deployment that delivers a full Windows 10 experience with scalability
--   Virtualize Office 365 ProPlus and optimize it to run in multi-user virtual scenarios
+-   Virtualize Microsoft 365 Apps for enterprise and optimize it to run in multi-user virtual scenarios
 -   Provide Windows 7 virtual desktops with free Extended Security Updates